omundy/dig250-game-art-dev/reference-sheets/Unity-Introduction.md

 [Inspector](https://docs.unity3d.com/Manual/UsingTheInspector.html) | Displays detailed information about the currently selected game object, including all attached components and their properties, and allows you to modify the functionality of GameObjects in your Scene.
 Play Mode | When the editor enters play mode the project begins to run and simulate game play.
 In play mode changes you make are not saved so leave play mode before resuming work.
 [Camera](https://docs.unity3d.com/Manual/CamerasOverview.html) | A game object with a Camera component that renders your players’ view of the game.
 Can be moved and repositioned (e.g. a "first-person shooter").
+[Gizmos](https://docs.unity3d.com/Manual/GizmosMenu.html) | Gizmos are icons that stand in place of objects in the Scene view that don’t necessarily have representations like the camera, lighting or colliders.